top of page

 Classification: True Bantam

-Egg colour: Cream or White
+Egg colour: Cream or white

-The Rumpless Booted originates from the Tharingen Forest region of Germany, in particular the small industrial town of Ruhla in the district.
+The Rumpless Booted originates from the Thüringen Forest region of Germany, in particular the small industrial town of Ruhla in the district.
 It is a booted bantam, with a stocky, rumpless and rounded body and a lively and confident nature.
 Developed more recently than the Booted Bantam, the breed has its own standard.
 They are known in the country of their origin as Ruhlaer Zwerg Kaulhuhner.
-Their first recorded appearances in the UK are at shows in 1901 shown as Rumpless Booted, however, there are references in articles taking them back to 1893.
+Their first recorded appearances in the UK are at shows in 1901, shown as Rumpless Booted, however, there are references in articles taking them back to 1893.

 Type: Body broad, short, stout and rounded.
 Back short and broad and only slightly sloping.
 Breast full and rounded.
 Keel well developed.
 Wings short and lying neatly.
 Shoulders broad and well rounded.